wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ![Alert fires](images/alert_fire.png)

 Why does the alert fire when it does?
 * An alert check occurs at 09:37:09, and takes into account the 2 [summarization data points](#data-granularity-for-alert-checking) at 09:35 and 09:36.
-The value of each summarization data point is true, because it is the average of actual reported values that are all > 50%.
+The value of each summarization data point is true, because it is the average of all true values (all > 50%).
-* The alert check causes the alert to fire, because it finds at least one true value and no false values among the summarization data points in the time window.
+* The alert check causes the alert to fire, because it finds two true values and no false values among the summarization data points in the time window.

 Why does the alert resolve when it does?
 * An alert check occurs at 09:41:59, and takes into account the 2 [summarization data points](#data-granularity-for-alert-checking) at 09:39 and 09:40.
 The value of each summarization data point is false:
-  - The point at 09:40 is the average of the values (all <= 50%) that were reported from 09:40 to 09:40:59.
+  - The summarization point at 09:40 is the average of the false values (all <= 50%) that were reported from 09:40 to 09:40:59.
-  - The point at 09:39 is the average of the values (some > 50%, some <= 50%) that were reported from 09:39 to 09:39:59.
-The resulting average is < 50%.
+  - The summarization point at 09:39 is the average of the true and false values (some > 50%, some <= 50%) that were reported from 09:39 to 09:39:59.
+The resulting average is false.
 * Because the alert check finds at no true values among the summarization data points in the time window, it causes the alert to resolve.

+## Did My Alert Misfire?

+The alert checking process bases its decisions on the values that are actually present at the time of the alert check.
+If all metrics report their data points on time, then alert checking decisions are based on a complete picture of your metrics.
+Sometimes, however, an alert checking decision is based on a temporarily partial picture of your data, and this can cause an alert to fire, even though, in retrospect, it looks like it shouldn't have fired.

+A temporary, partial picture of your data commonly occurs when one or more metrics report their data points after a delay.
+Delays can be:
+* Predictable - for example, a known pipeline delay due to processing done before data is sent to Wavefront.
+* Unpredictable - for example, an unexpected network slowdown or outage.

+When the delay is over and the data points finally arrive, Wavefront backfills the delayed points into the time series.
+Each backfilled point is stored with the timestamp that reflects when it was reported, not when it was actually received.

+If values are delayed at the time of the alert check, their absence can affect the decision to fire or resolve an alert:

+* Absent values could affect the summarization of data points in the alert check time window.
+When fewer actual values are present within a given minute, the resulting average for that minute might be higher or lower than it would be if all the expected data were present.
+* Absent values could cause interpolated values to be used instead of actual values in an alert condition that aggregates values across multiple time series.
+The resulting aggregated values might be higher or lower than they would be if all the actual data were present.
+* Absent values could eliminate one or more summarization data points entirely, so the alert check would see No Data for those minutes.

+In these cases, the decision to fire or resolve the alert is correct, but it is based on the partial set of data points that are present at the alert check time.
+If alert checking had had the complete set of data points, it might have made a different decision.

+Suppose a data delay causes the alert condition to be met at the time of alert checking.
+The alert fires at this time, and you receive an alert  notification.
+You investigate a short time later by inspecting the chart that is associated with the alert.
+What you see in the chart depends on whether the delayed data values have been backfilled:
+* If you view the chart before the backfilling, you will see the same conditions that led to the alert.
+* If you view the chart after backfilling, you will see the complete set of data points instead of the points that the alerting check originally saw.

+If an alert appears to have misfired, you can gain insight into the situation by checking the alert notification for a [chart image](alerts_notifications.html#chart-images-in-alert-notifications) that is a snapshot of the data at the time the alert fired.

 <!---  combine this with best practices